astral-sh/uv/docs/guides/integration/github.md

           python-version-file: "pyproject.toml"
 ```

-## Multiple python versions
+## Multiple Python versions

-When using a matrix strategy, set the python version under `astral-sh/setup-uv`, overriding any
+When using a matrix test test multiple Python versions, set the Python version using
-python version specifications in `pyproject.toml` and `.python-version`:
+`astral-sh/setup-uv`, which will override the Python version specification in the `pyproject.toml`
+or `.python-version` files:

 ```yaml title="example.yml" hl_lines="17 18"
 jobs: